 Offshore trust: pros and cons in 2023

 An offshore trust in 2023 is a tool that helps to protect assets from creditors, lawsuits, and bankruptcy.
 It also assists in increasing confidentiality, reducing taxes, and inheriting assets in the exact proportions that the founder wants.
-Like any tool, offshore trust has both advantages and disadvantages, of which one should be aware even before creating it.
+However, like any tool, offshore trust has advantages and disadvantages, of one should be aware of even before creating it.

 What is an offshore trust

 A trust structure is a type of contract whereby the owner (the settlor of the trust) transfers certain assets to a manager (trustee) to run it for the benefit of a third party (the beneficiary).
 In this way, the owner loses ownership of the assets, so they cannot be confiscated.
-The contract usually has an expiration date, after which the property passes to the beneficiary or is returned to the founder.
+The contract usually has an expiration date.
+Afterward, the property passes to the beneficiary or is returned to the founder.

-Important: Study carefully the laws of the country where you are going to register a trust agreement.
-In some jurisdictions, the beneficiary cannot be the founder or their family members.
+Important: Study carefully the laws of the country where you plan to register a trust agreement.
+In some jurisdictions, the beneficiary or family members cannot be the founder.